Murder of Yvonne Jonsson: Murder of Yvonne Jonsson

 Yvonne returned to the Royal Park Condominium complex at 2:50 a.m.

-The prosecution found evidence to suggest the attack began after Yvonne exited the elevator on the 23rd floor.
-Jayamaha allegedly forced Yvonne to the staircase, leading Yvonne to drop articles of clothing belonging to her in the ensuing struggle.
-Jayamaha forcibly bashed her head against the edge of a step several times, leading to her skull being fractured into over 60pieces.
+The attack began after Yvonne exited the elevator on the 23rd floor.
+Jayamaha forced Yvonne to the staircase, leading Yvonne to drop articles of clothing in the ensuing struggle.
+Jayamaha then bashed her head against the edge of a step several times.

-Yvonne had been dragged down four flights of stairs; her body was found on the stairs of the 19th floor.
-Cause of death, according to a medial officer, was asphyxiation by a pair of stretch pants worn by the deceased.
-According to the prosecution Jayamaha had fashioned them into a ligature by bending the victim's legs backwards.
+Yvonne had been dragged down four flights of stairs and was found on the steps of the 19th floor.
+The cause of death was determined to be asphyxiation by a pair of stretch pants worn by the deceased, which had been fashioned into a ligature by bending the victim's legs backwards.

 A partial palm impression in blood matching Jayamaha was found on the banister near Yvonne's body.

 After the murder

-Jayamaha confessed to bathing in the pool at Royal Park after the murder, in order to wash off the blood and matter that had accumulated on his body and hands and in his hair.
+Jayamaha confessed to bathing in the pool at Royal Park after the murder to wash off evidence of the murder from his person.

-Jayamaha's taxi arrived between 3:253:30 a.m., along with his friend, Shafraz Rilvan Mohamed.
+Jayamaha's taxi arrived between 3:25 and 3:30 a.m., along with his friend, Shafraz Rilvan Mohamed.
 The driver of the taxi and Mohamed later independently testified that Jayamaha appeared dressed only in a pair of boxer shorts and shirt, carrying a pair of folded trousers, with no visible blood on his person.

 Caroline alleged that after the morning of July 1st, Jayamaha deviated from his habitual and frequent contact with her.
 She received no phone calls from him for the next one and a half days, despite usually receiving several calls from him daily.
 Jayamaha also did not visit Caroline until the 2nd of July.

 Failed appeal and death sentence

-Jayamaha submitted for appeal on September 21, 2011 and July 22, 2012, and in response the Attorney General petitioned for an increase in his sentencing, from rigorous imprisonment to capital punishment by way of finding Jayamaha guilty of murder, reversing the original conviction of culpable homicide.
+Jayamaha submitted for appeal on September 21, 2011 and July 22, 2012, and in response the Attorney General petitioned for an increase in his sentencing, from rigorous imprisonment to capital punishment, by way of finding Jayamaha guilty of murder, reversing the original conviction of culpable homicide.

 The matter of appeal was presided by judges W. L. Ranjith Silva and Nalin Perera, and argued on March 16, March 19 and May 3, 2012.
 Both appeals from Jayamaha and the Attorney General were disposed by a "single judgement common to both appeals, binding on both parties."

-During the proceedings, both the prosecution and appellant's counsel revisited facts, evidence and testimony from the 2006 case.